IBM-Cloud/tekton-toolchain/lab3/README.md

 A private worker will be needed to create a workspace.

 ## Trigger Template
-The trigger template will create a PersistentVolumeClaim (PVC) and a PipelineRun with a workspace that uses the PVC.
-Notice the user of $(uid) to create a
+The trigger template will create a PersistentVolumeClaim (PVC) and a PipelineRun with a workspace that uses the workspace.
+Notice that $(uid) is used to create a unique id for the PVC adn workspace.

 ```
 apiVersion: tekton.dev/v1alpha1